Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers: Simulation Results

 First, we investigate the convergence behavior of the proposed iterative algorithms for a given randomly generated channel realization.
-Note that the solution of~\eqref{eq:P1b}, both in Algorithm~\ref{algFP} and Algorithm~\ref{algSCA}, is obtained directly from the convex optimization toolbox $\mathrm{SeDuMi}$~\cite{cvx}.
-It can be observed from Fig.~\ref{fig:SDR_SCA_Convergance} that the \ac{SDR}-\ac{FP} based iterative Algorithm~\ref{algFP} provides faster convergence in terms of the required approximation point updates.
-However, the per-iteration computational complexity of Algorithm~\ref{algFP} scales exponentially with the length of the downlink beamforming vectors, and each iteration requires {$\mathcal{O}\bigl((K+N_t^{2})^{3.5}\bigr)$} arithmetic operations~\cite{Qingjiang-TWC-SWIPTKey_2014, Chen-complexity}, \cite[Section III]{Sidiropoulos-Complexity}.
-Moreover, Algorithm~\ref{algFP} requires additional post-approximation procedures to recover the feasible beamforming vectors~(see Section~\ref{subsec:SDR} for more details).
-On the contrary, the \ac{SCA} based iterative Algorithm~\ref{algSCA} attains the feasible solution without any additional steps after the convergence, and the worst-case computational complexity of each iteration is {$\mathcal{O}(\bigl(K+N_t)^{3.5}\bigr)$} \cite{Shi-SWIPT-2014, Chen-complexity}.
-Note that both solutions exactly coincide, implying also that the Algorithm~\ref{algFP} yields a rank-one solution for the reformulated problem~\eqref{eq:P1-prob} in this particular scenario with the above considered setup configurations.
-However, the \ac{SDR}-based optimization becomes expensive, potentially much more than \ac{SCA} framework, as the number of transmit antennas~$N_t$ at the BS increases (e.g., matrix~$\{\mathbf{F}_k\}_{\forall k}$).
+Note that the solution of~\eqref{eq:P1b}, both in Algorithm~\ref{algFP} and Algorithm~\ref{algSCA}, is obtained directly from the convex optimization toolbox $\mathrm{SeDuMi}$~\cite{cvx}. {Further, the per-iteration computational complexity is dominated by the downlink beamformer optimization step and scales exponentially with the length of the beamforming vector~$N_t$.} {It can be observed from Fig.~\ref{fig:SDR_SCA_Convergance} that the \ac{SDR}-\ac{FP} based iterative Algorithm~\ref{algFP} provides faster convergence in terms of the required approximation point updates.
+The interior point methods are usually adopted to solve SDP formulations, and each iteration requires {$\mathcal{O}\bigl((K+N_t^{2})^{3.5}\bigr)$} arithmetic operations~\cite{Qingjiang-TWC-SWIPTKey_2014, Chen-complexity}, \cite[Section III]{Sidiropoulos-Complexity}.
+Moreover, Algorithm~\ref{algFP} also requires additional post-approximation procedures to recover the rank-one beamforming vectors~(see Section~\ref{subsec:SDR} for more details).
+On the contrary, the \ac{SCA} based iterative Algorithm~\ref{algSCA} attains the feasible solution without any additional steps after the convergence.
+The approximated convex problems can be efficiently solved as a sequence of SOCP, and the worst-case computational complexity of each iteration is {$\mathcal{O}(\bigl(K+N_t)^{3.5}\bigr)$} \cite{Shi-SWIPT-2014, Chen-complexity}.} {Note that both solutions exactly coincide, implying also that the Algorithm~\ref{algFP} yields a rank-one solution for the reformulated problem~\eqref{eq:P1-prob} in this particular scenario with the above considered setup configurations.} However, the \ac{SDR}-based optimization becomes expensive, potentially much more than \ac{SCA} framework, as the number of transmit antennas~$N_t$ at the BS increases (e.g., matrix~$\{\mathbf{F}_k\}_{\forall k}$).
 Therefore, Algorithm~\ref{algFP} can be useful for delay-constrained devices with sufficient processing capabilities, while Algorithm~\ref{algSCA} can be applied to hardware-constrained devices to produce a more computationally efficient solution.